claryrodz/claryrodz/README.md

 🌱 I’m currently learning SQL and Tableau, which are tools that I did not get exposed to during my engineering studies.

-💬 Ask me about PhD programs in engineering and how academia can give you so much more than lab skills and publications
+💬 Ask me about PhD programs in engineering and how academia can give you much more than lab skills and publications

 Pronouns: she/her